ON DISPLAY UNTIL JULY 3, 2023

 The idea of a new wall is both a continuation of centuries of history and also a new intervention.
 It is a prime example of the potential of the built world to affect peoples’ lives, as we now see thousands of migrants crossing the border in the midst of changing federal policies.
-This exhibition addresses the ways in which the architecture and landscape of security surrounds us and challenges us as we imagine America.
-The border is a place but also looms large as a symbol of both America’s vulnerability and state power.
+This exhibition addresses the ways in which the architecture and landscape of security surround us and challenge us as we imagine America.
+The border is a place, but it also looms large as a symbol of both America’s vulnerability and state power.

 This exhibition will deploy photography, video, artifacts, and immersive exhibition design to help visitors understand and think about the role of design, architecture, planning, and engineering in the realm of national security and geopolitics.
-Over the next several years and election cycles, the U.S./Mexico border wall will be the focus of much public conversation, and the Museum will join in and provide background for the discussion.
+Over the coming years, the U.S./Mexico border wall will be the focus of much public conversation, and the Museum will join in and provide background for the discussion.
 The exhibition will situate the wall in the wider, international context of shifting border lines, the early construction of border fences, and old and new border walls throughout the world.

 This exhibition will encourage visitors to be curious and engaged in this international conversation.
-Ultimately, this exhibition will argue for a more nuanced understanding of the borderlands and new ways for visitors to think about this issue moving forward.
+Ultimately, The Wall/El Muro will argue for a more nuanced understanding of the borderlands and new ways for visitors to think about this issue moving forward.

 Banner image courtesy Library of Congress Prints and Photographs Division.

 95% of the exhibition was built with reused materials.

 Borderwall as Architecture is an artistic and intellectual hand grenade of a book, and a timely re-examination of what the physical barrier that divides the United States of America from the United Mexican States is and could be.
 Purchase Here

 Handbook of Tyranny portrays the routine cruelties of the 21st century through a series of detailed nonfictional graphic illustrations.
 Purchase Here